 Content: "Community of learners" forum for teachers enrolled in the Continuing Teaching License Program.
 Taken at the end of the program.
 Includes presentation of the portfolio begun in ED 520A/620A.
+Prerequisites: ED-520A/620A.

-Prerequisites: Initial License, admission to a Continuing Teaching License program, ED 520A/620A.
+Restrictions: Initial Teaching License and admission to a Continuing Teaching License program.
+Credits: 1 semester hour.